gutudaniil17/tasks-manager/README.md

 ## Deployment Details

-The application is deployed at: [Your Deployed App URL]
+The application is deployed at: https://tasks-manager-7tz3.onrender.com

 ## API Usage